klen/pylama/README.rst

 Set Code-checkers' options
 --------------------------

-You could set options for special code checker with pylama configurations.
+You could set options for a special code checker with pylama configurations.

 ::